Skip to main content

 LCP Breakdown

 When viewing the Largest Contentful Paint metric, an LCP Sub-parts breakdown is presented.
-The parts are: TTFB, Load Delay, Load Time and Render Delay.
+The parts are: TTFB, Load Delay, Load Duration and Render Delay.

 This is the 75th percentile and will most likely not add up to the score, as different pages will have different LCP elements.
 In that case it is best to filter by URL first for a more specific breakdown.

-The render delay shows the most time waiting for the LCP element to be discovered by the browser.
+The render delay shows that most of the time is spent waiting for the LCP element to be discovered by the browser.

-Interaction to Next Paint also has a component breakdown.
+Interaction to Next Paint also has a breakdown.

-There are three components to Interaction to Next Paint:
+There are three sub-parts to Interaction to Next Paint:

 • Input Delay